 - Don’t agree to a settlement over the phone.

 - Don’t agree to sign any statement or other document.

 - Tell them to talk to your lawyer.

 Protect Your Rights After a Lutz Auto Accident

 Being injured in a car accident is bad enough.
 Losing any chance for a settlement because of an offhand comment to an insurance adjuster is worse.

-The best way to protect your rights in a situation like this is to seek the services of an experienced Lakeland accident attorney.
+The best way to protect your rights in a situation like this is to seek the services of an experienced Lutz accident attorney.
 Rivas Law Group is dedicated to protecting your rights after being injured in an auto accident.
 We know how to deal with the insurance company claims adjusters and how to negotiate a fair settlement amount that fully compensates you for the damages caused by the other driver.

 If you’ve been injured in a car crash, don’t speak to the insurance adjuster until you’ve spoken to us.
-The Lakeland personal injury attorneys at Rivas Law Group are always available to speak with you about your case.
+The Lutz personal injury attorneys at Rivas Law Group are always available to speak with you about your case.
 Call us today to schedule a free, no obligation consultation.
 We can discuss your case, answer any questions and provide helpful legal advice on how to proceed in your case.